Complaining about a Bailiff

 Note from Bailiff Advice:

-If you consider that a bailiff/enforcement may have not have abided by the regulations and you are considering a complaint about him or her, please feel free to contact us in confidence.
+If you consider that a bailiff/enforcement agent may have not have abided by the regulations and you are considering a complaint about him or her, please feel free to contact us in confidence.
 Our contact details can be found here contact us.
 Alternatively you can email a question to Bailiff Advice using our popular Question page